se-msys/pulsertp-multiroom/README.md

 It can be any Linux system with enough juice to run PulseAudio and the desired playback applications.
 I run it on my Ubuntu home server, but a RaspberryPi 2 or better should do fine.

-The playback application may call the scripts `scripts/pulsertpm-start.sh` and `scripts/pulsertpm-stop.sh` according to the condition, __or__ the `rtp-send` lines could be placed in your `/etc/pulse/default.pa` permanently.

-If you are running [Librespot](https://github.com/librespot-org/librespot), then use `scripts/pulsertpm-librespot.sh`.

 __Note!__ Beware that running multicast audio over wireless networks will *severly* affect all your wireless devices, and will drain the battery on your mobile devices (they are forced to wake up and process packets).
 I strongly recommend always using unicast-mode when using in wireless networks shared with other devices.

+The script `pulsewatcher2.sh` tracks the syslog for PulseAudio playback start and RTP suspend messages, and publishes an event to all partipiciting receivers.
+This can be run as a systemd service.

 Receiver